-In cash - Some Businesses pay Professionals the tips they’ve earned in cash, usually immediately upon completion of the shift.
+In cash - Some businesses pay freelancers the tips they’ve earned in cash, usually immediately upon completion of the shift.

-Every Business is different, so the amount of time it takes for a Business to pay out tips varies.
-That said, we’re committed to ensuring our Professionals are paid their earned tips in a timely manner.
-As a general rule of thumb, tips will be paid within 10 days after the shift.
+Every business is different, so the amount of time it takes to pay out tips varies.
+That said, we’re committed to ensuring you're paid your earned tips in a timely manner.
+As a general rule of thumb, tips are paid within 10 days after the shift.

 I worked a shift that was supposed to pay tips, but I haven’t received them.
 What should I do?

 If it’s been 10+ days since your shift and your tips haven’t been distributed, please text Qwick Support at 79425 so we can inquire with the business.